Trip Tips: And the winner is... Hollywood, home of the Oscars

 Tinseltown has become synonymous with the pursuit of physical perfection and fitness fads start with the A-list.

 Kick off your day the Hollywood way with a raw juice from LifeFood Organics at 1507 North Cahuenga Boulevard, which blends kale-based beverages or your choice of greens.
-Or go one step further with a juice cleanse program, which promises to energize and aid weight loss. (www.lifefoodorganic.com/)
+Or go one step further with a juice cleanse programme, which promises to energise and aid weight loss. (www.lifefoodorganic.com/)

 If going to the gym isn't your cup of tea, then try a class at FitArts at 7561 Sunset Boulevard, where exercise is a fusion of boxing, Capoeira and weights.
 There's even a private aerial workout class. (fit-arts.squarespace.com/)